mattsplats/Type_Or_Die/README.md

  * (Matt) _Thinking we will want to have different backgrounds for different "levels" at a minimum_
 * Other art assets
  * For: Correct letter, wrong letter, finishing a word, level completion, game over ...
- * Possibly: Health display, powerups (score multiplier?),
+ * Possibly: Health display, powerups (score multiplier?), any other ideas ...
 * Fonts
  * One for all the game words, another for the rest of the page text
 * Working setup for mobile/tablet devices without a real keyboard